patricia-tirolla/Loppis-sys/READEME.md

 - Used semantic HTML to improve screen reader compatibility.
 - Applied accessible font styling: increased base size, chose a dyslexia-friendly font family, and focused on readability.
 - Ensured strong contrast between backgrounds and text or interactive elements.
+- Multiple paragraphs is helpful for users with cognitive disabilities or attention disorders like ADHD.
+Users with low vision or dyslexia also benefit from more white space on the page.
+It helps reduce visual fatigue.
+Some assistive tech even allows jumping by paragraph.

 > [!NOTE]
 > Lighthouse score is **100** for both **Accessibility** and **SEO**.